 Washington DC boasts a variety of schooling options, including public, charter, private and international schools.
-Expats are eligible to attend all types of school, though those opting for a public school may find their choices limited based on their neighbourhood of residence.
+Expats are eligible to attend every type of school, though those opting for a public school may find their choices limited based on their neighbourhood of residence.

 Being the capital of the United States, DC offers some of the best education in the country.
 It's also home to world-class tertiary institutions such as the internationally acclaimed Georgetown University.

-Nevertheless, public elementary and secondary schools have faced challenges of funding and staffing, leading to their quality being inconsistent and frequently dependent on the average income level of the surrounding area.
+Nevertheless, public elementary and secondary schools have faced challenges when it comes to funding and staffing.
+This has led to inconsistent quality among schools, which frequently correlates with the average income level of the surrounding area.

 Both Maryland and Virginia, while being extremely close to DC, have separate respective school systems.

 District of Columbia Public Schools (DCPS) governs all traditional public schools in Washington DC.
 Public schools accept students based primarily on their location of residence.
 New arrivals should, therefore, consider carefully where they settle in the city.